 In the summer of 2016 my MAET experience began in East Lansing on the beautiful MSU campus.
 We met for two weeks in person, and finished four more weeks at home, taking three classes all blended into one whole: During those intense 6 weeks, we learned about Punya Mishra & Matt Koehler’s TPACK, loads of amazing tech tools and apps, discovered what a Maker Fair was and put one on, as well as really thought about what it means to create.
+A Maker Fair is really what learning should be about.
+Recently I saw this post from Education Week on LinkedIn.
+It really hit home with this topic, looking at it again two years after learning about it for the first time.
+The goal of education should be to create.
 Learn more about my hybrid experience here.

 In the fall of 2016 through the spring of 2017, I took four courses online.
 I learned about what learning really is in various settings: what it takes to be an expert.
 The foundations and approaches to educational research and when to trust the “experts” was another class I did, along with a good start to a research paper.
 Because I teach math, I took a class on teaching mathematics with technology.
 I also learned about leadership in educational technology.
 Please learn more about and see examples of what I created during these courses here.